History of Spokane, Washington: Growth and stagnation

 The 1920 census showed a net increase of just 35 individuals, which actually indicates that thousands left the city when considering the natural growth rate of a population.
 The 1920s and 1930s saw the similar, but less drastic slow growth of the 1910s, and this change of outlook forced city boosters to market the city as a quiet, comfortable place suitable for raising a family rather than a dynamic community full of opportunity.
 The Inland Northwest region was heavily dependent on extractive products produced from farms, forests, and mines which experienced a fall in demand.
 In Coeur d'Alene the Depression years saw a decline in lumber demand and by the mid 1930s about half the woodworkers in northern Idaho were laid off and the surviving mills were producing only 160 million board feet of lumber per year.

-Spokane's situation improved with the start of World War II when aluminum production initiated in the Spokane valley due to the areas inexpensive electricity (produced from regional dams) and the increased demand for airplanes.
-The two aluminum plants, the Mead Works reduction plant and Trentwood Works rolling mill brought thousands of heavy industry manufacturing jobs to the Spokane area and supplied the materials to make landing craft for use in the Pacific Theater.
+Federal-led development that sought to harness the power of the Columbia River resulted in hydroelectric dams, starting with the Bonneville Dam in 1938, which allowed the Pacific Northwest region to transition to new industries.
+When the construction of the Grand Coulee Dam was finally completed in 1942, the Northwest was designated the preferred location to mass produce sheet aluminum to build materiel for World War II.
+The government sited two facilities in Spokane, the Mead Works reduction plant in Mead, which molded molten aluminum into large ingots using electric melting pots and the Trentwood Works rolling mill in the Spokane Valley, which would then roll the ingots into sheet metal.
+Locally, the two aluminum plants as well as a magnesium plant brought 2,100 jobs to the Spokane area and supplied the materials to make airplanes and boats for the war effort.
 After the war, Kaiser Aluminum leased the facilities in 1946 and eventually purchased them in 1958.
-The downtown was swiftly rebuilt with local investment from the regions mineral resources using brick, stone masonry, and terra cotta.
-Within a year, 100 buildings had been built on the blank canvas that is now the downtown core, much of it from esteemed architects such as Herman Preusse, Kirtland Cutter, and John K. Dow, and Spokane was able to host the 1890 Northwest Industrial Exposition.
-The transition from rail travel to the personal automobile was complete in 1936 when Spokane's streetcar service was ended, which had a negative impact on the vitality of the downtown core as a destination.
-The 1950s especially, with the car making travel to and from places more convenient, growth and shopping became decentralized to the outskirts of town, such as NorthTown Mall in 1954, where there was ample parking space, as opposed to downtown where parking was difficult and more scarce even after demolishing buildings to create more space.
+In 1950, Washington state accounted for half of all aluminum production in the United States.